quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 When mapping qlog to JSON-SEQ, the "qlog_format" field MUST have the value "JSON-SEQ".

-When using JSON-SEQ serialization, the file extension/suffix SHOULD be ".sqlog" (for "streaming" qlog) and the Media Type (if any) SHOULD be "application/qlog+json-seq" {{!RFC8091}}.
+When using JSON-SEQ serialization, the file extension/suffix SHOULD be ".sqlog" (for "streaming" qlog) and the Media Type (if any) SHOULD be "application/qlog+json-seq" per {{!RFC8091}}.

 JSON Text Sequences are very similar to JSON, except that JSON objects are serialized as individual records, each prefixed by an ASCII Record Separator